WMD-group/SMACT/README.md

 ### Bugs, features and questions

 Please use the [Issue Tracker](https://github.com/WMD-group/smact/issues) to report bugs or request features in the first instance.
 While we hope that most questions can be answered by searching [the docs](https://smact.readthedocs.io/en/latest/), we welcome new questions on the issue tracker, especially if they helps us improve the docs!
-For other queries about any aspect of the code, please contact Anthony Onwuli (maintainer) by [e-mail](mailto:anthony.onwuli16@imperial.ac.uk).
+For other queries about any aspect of the code, please contact Kinga Mastej (maintainer) by [e-mail](mailto:k.mastej24@imperial.ac.uk).

 ### Code contributions